sahumphreys/tice2/src/modules/module-03.md

 Once you have gathered enough knowledge on the topic you want to pursue, you can start focusing on a more specific area of study and narrowing down a research question.

-There are some useful approaches, additional questions, here that can help you arrive at the final question to be researched e.g.
+There are some useful approaches, additional questions, here that can help you arrive at the final question to be researched e.g. FINER

-- Feasible:  Do you have enough time to complete the research?
+- **F**easible:  Do you have enough time to complete the research?
 Is the question within your own ability?
-- Interesting: Is this of interest to you?
+- **I**nteresting: Is this of interest to you?
 Will it be of interest to others?
-- Novel: Will the question bring new insights?
+- **N**ovel: Will the question bring new insights?
 To you?
 To others?
-- Ethical: Is is appropriate?
+- **E**thical: Is is appropriate?
-- Relevant: Is it relevant to your professional development?
+- **R**elevant: Is it relevant to your professional development?
 To your department colleagues and school?
 To the wider community?

 ## Structuring your question

 A framework can help here.
 One of the most popular is the PICOT framework:

-- Population: Describes the group of students being studied.
+- **P**opulation: Describes the group of students being studied.
 Who will be the subjects?
 Which age of student?
 Any other characteristics e.g. gender, ethnicity etc..
-- Intervention: Specifies the action or strategy being implemented to address the problem perhaps a new teaching tool or method.
+- **I**ntervention: Specifies the action or strategy being implemented to address the problem perhaps a new teaching tool or method.
-- Comparison: Describes what your intervention will be compared with/to eg. project-based learning vs lecture-based instruction
+- **C**omparison: Describes what your intervention will be compared with/to eg. project-based learning vs lecture-based instruction
-- Outcome: Defines the desired result or what you hope to achieve such as improvements in student performance, engagement or understanding
+- **O**utcome: Defines the desired result or what you hope to achieve such as improvements in student performance, engagement or understanding
-- Time: Specifies the time frame over which the intervention and outcomes will be measured.
+- **T**ime: Specifies the time frame over which the intervention and outcomes will be measured.

 For example, you may be interested in the use of [PRIMM](https://primmportal.com) and a first stab at your question might be: